Binghamton-University-Table-Tennis/website/README.md

 - Update the organization information that is displayed throughout the site
 - Change color scheme of navigation bar and footer
 - Five login attempts.
 After five failed attempts, the user will be locked out for one hour.
+- Download email addresses of players in a format for pasting into Google Contacts

 ## Sample Website
 Check out the Binghamton University Table Tennis Club website at https://binghamtontabletennis.herokuapp.com/